315+ Telescopes Ranked

 The C6N Optical Tube

-The only other accessory provided with the Advanced VX 6” Newtonian is a 6×30 finder scope, which shows stars a couple of magnitudes fainter than the unaided eye and has an upside-down 7-degree field of view (similar to 7×50 binoculars) and crosshairs.
-It is adequate for the task .
+The only other accessory provided with the Advanced VX 6” Newtonian is a 6×30 finder scope, which shows stars a couple of magnitudes fainter than my eye with an upside-down 7-degree field of view (similar to 7×50 binoculars) and crosshairs for precision.
+I find it adequate for the task.

 The Advanced VX Equatorial Mount